 In my fibre and fine arts, I explore the relationship between the natural and human world, as well as the complexities of witnessing one's own embodiment within that world.
 In particular, I unite self-expression with personal, social, and environmental advocacy, focusing on beauty (art for its own sake) and purpose (art for the sake of a cause).
 In my creative process, I often find myself asking: What can art do in the world?
 How can it help us see things in a new way?
 Does it have ethical as well as aesthetic capacities?
 And how can artists stimulate awareness, deeper thought, and positive action without losing creative integrity or sliding into sloganism?

 I have long been interested in this relationship between aesthetics and ethics.
 Trained as an English professor, I taught ethics and social justice through the lens of literature and the arts for close to a decade.
-Stepping down from my academic post in 2017 due to a debilitating chronic illness, I have continued to explore the relationship between ethics and aesthetics, but in a concrete way – at an easel and sewing machine – rather than in a philosophical or literary one.
+Stepping down from my academic post in 2017 due to a complex chronic illness, I have continued to explore the relationship between ethics and aesthetics, but in a concrete way – at an easel and sewing machine – rather than in a philosophical or literary one.

 I am also drawn to abstraction because it invites us to see reality differently, to de-familiarize the familiar or surprise us with a new perspective.
-When we narrow in and look very closely at something in the natural or human world, it often ceases to be recognizable.
+When we narrow in and look closely at something in the natural or human world, it often ceases to be recognizable.
 Instead, it looks abstract.
 This also happens when we pull back and look at something familiar from a great distance.
 I am intrigued by these alternative perspectives and I explore them in my nature paintings particularly, where I closely observe real elements in the external world and render them in unexpected and often abstract ways.

 Alongside conveying the unexpected, many of my paintings and mixed media pieces express the beauty and fragility of the natural world—sometimes in childlike wonder and whimsy, and other times in juxtaposition to its austerity or harshness.
 While not overtly touting environmental care and sustainability, much of this work is driven by my reverence for the beauty of the natural world (to be protected) as well as its severity (to be respected).